sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 #### Our focus: The teacher-student setting

 The teacher-student framework, introduced by Gardner <d-cite key="gardner1989three"></d-cite>, provides perhaps the simplest setting for studying neural network learning with statistical physics techniques.
-In this paradigm, a student network learns to mimic a fixed teacher network that generates labels for training data drawn from a given input  distrubution.
+In this paradigm, a student network learns to mimic a fixed teacher network that generates labels for training data drawn from a given input  distribution.
 Classical analytical results were achieved by Saad & Solla <d-cite key="saad1995online"></d-cite> and Riegler and Biehl <d-cite key="riegler1995online"></d-cite> in the 1990s, who derived exact equations for the generalization dynamics this teacher-student setup with a particular scaling.
 These analyses requires specific assumptions about the data distribution—in particular, that it is Gaussian—and the results require the input dimension to be large to enable solvability.
-Despite these constraints, this framework allow granular study of various learning regimes, including overparamerization and a feature-learning phenomena termed *specialization*.
+Despite these constraints, this framework allow granular study of various learning regimes, including overparameterization and a feature-learning phenomena termed *specialization*.

 Much recent work builds on these classical analyses to expand the frontier of solvable training regimes, exploring parameter settings beyond those considered by Saad & Solla and Riegler & Biehl <d-cite key="goldt2020dynamics"></d-cite>.
 These techniques have also found applications beyond generalization error dynamics, which we detail in the final section of this blog post.
-Next, we provide a pedagocial introduction to the foundational results from Saad & Solla <d-cite key="saad1995online"></d-cite>.
+Next, we provide a pedagogical introduction to the foundational results from Saad & Solla <d-cite key="saad1995online"></d-cite>.

 ## Methods